lczielinski/egrammars/README.md

 ### Compile *and* sample in one step

-[run_cars.py](src/run_cars.py) compiles the grammar (reusing `lark/<benchmark>.lark` if present), then drives one of casa's grammar-constrained samplers over a language model to harvest a *variety* of distinct programs, printing each program live as it is accepted or rejected.
-Since the grammar's language is exactly the programs provably equivalent to the reference, every accepted sample is equivalent by construction — a deduplicated set of alternative spellings of the same computation.
+[run_cars.py](src/run_cars.py) compiles the grammar then drives one of casa's grammar-constrained samplers over a language model to harvest a *variety* of distinct programs, printing each program live as it is accepted or rejected.

 ```bash
 uv run src/run_cars.py quadratic                       # 20 programs, CARS sampler